 The Pill

-With perfect use — if you follow the directions and never miss any pills — the effectiveness rate of the pill tops 99 percent.
+With perfect use — if a woman follows the directions and never misses any pills — the effectiveness rate of the pill tops 99 percent.
 However, among typical users of combined estrogen and progestin pills, the effectiveness rate is 92 percent, meaning that eight out of 100 women taking it for one year will get pregnant.

 Side effects may include headaches, breast tenderness, nausea, vomiting, bloating, decreased sex drive (libido) and depression.
 Researchers have failed to show a link between taking the pill and weight gain.
 The most serious potential complication is a slightly increased risk of heart disease, high blood pressure and blood clots.
-Talk to your doctor about how your health history and age may affect your risks with hormonal contraception.
+Women should talk to their doctors about how their health history and age may affect their risks with hormonal contraception.

 Women with the following characteristics should not take combination estrogen and progestin pills: